sziaa/anime-recommendations/README.md

 - scikit-learn
 - numpy

-Clone the repository and run Anime Reccomendation Data Analysis.py (i use jupyter lab).
+Clone the repository and run Anime Reccomendation Data Analysis.py (jupyter lab).
 At the end of the code, add in 'recommendation(*_insert your anime name_*)' and run again.